satsgithub/coursera-1/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-DBMS Tables(new)

--- Create Database
-CREATE DATABASE CarInfoMgmtSys;
-GO

--- Use the Database
-USE CarInfoMgmtSys;
-GO
+DBMS Tables(new) (need to make few more changes before implementing SPs, opened vacancy to create BL conditions as well)

+use [SatyaFirstAmerican]

 -- Create the Manufacturer Table
 CREATE TABLE Manufacturer (
-    Id INT PRIMARY KEY IDENTITY(1,1),
+    Id INT PRIMARY KEY IDENTITY(101,1),
     Name NVARCHAR(255) NOT NULL,
     ContactNo CHAR(10) NOT NULL,
     RegisteredOffice NVARCHAR(255) NOT NULL